 - Avoid any move that triggers “coning”: Always be on the lookout for that “torpedo-like” protrusion (shown below again).
 If you see this, it’s a sign that movement is not appropriate.
 Don’t panic, just stop the movement and find an alternative.

 What to do if you have diastasis recti

 DR is correctable without surgery, but it often does take a more regimented approach with specific exercises and lifestyle modifications.
-PROnatal Fitness uses a specific Core Recovey Protocol in our training, which has been shown to be very effective in healing mild to moderate DR. Consider working with one of our expert personal trainers or find a pelvic floor (or women’s health) physical therapist near you.
+You can begin with the exercises listed here in this Postpartum Core Recovery piece.
+These exercises can also be done during pregnancy if DR is problematic.
+The exercises listed here are an excerpt from the more comprehensive 3-Stage PROnatal Core Recovery Protocol, which has been shown to be very effective in healing mild to moderate DR. Want to work with an expert to go through our entire recovery protocol?
+Consider working with one of our expert PROnatal personal trainers or find a pelvic floor (or women’s health) physical therapist near you.
 Physical therapy is especially recommended for those with more severe cases of DR or when you are in a great deal of pain.